a4004/archive-project-kglow/README.md

+#### 📦 This repository is part of my archive of old projects I have worked on and happened to back up prior to 2022.
+These projects are messy, are of low quality and do not reflect my current programming ability or professionalism. 📦

 # CS:GO Cheat Archive
 A collection of CS:GO cheat projects I have worked on (For archiving purposes, these projects aren't functional)